maquila/Bitcoin_Song/README.md

 # Bitcoin_Song
 An Open Source Rap/R&amp;B Song About Bitcoin

 I’ve been wanting to write a song about Bitcoin for some time now.
 Seeing how Bitcoin is a decentralized open source payment network.
-Why now make an Open Sourced song about it?
+Why not make an Open Sourced song about it?

 The song should be both positive and uplifting.
 Let’s talk about the benefits of having a decentralized currency.